sihensel/c/docs.md

 }
 ```

 `extern` is used to give a reference that is visible to all program files.
-It tells the compiler that the variable of function exists, but is defined somewhere else.
+It tells the compiler that the variable or function exists, but is defined somewhere else.
 Also no memory gets allocated, as it is just a declaration.

 ```c
 extern int count;
 extern int func(int);